 Peyto Lake is easily one of the most spectacular lakes in the Rocky Mountains.
 Located on the Icefields Parkway, Peyto Lake is most commonly visited by driving to the viewpoint above the lake which is just off the Icefields Parkway.

 From here, you can stare down at Peyto Lake and the surrounding mountains (the view from the photo above.)
-You’re basically visiting an epic viewpoint above the valley without actually needing to hike… cool right!
+You’re basically visiting an epic viewpoint above the valley without actually needing to hike for hours… cool right?

 There is also a short hike to the bottom of the lake, however, it is unmarked, and to be honest, the views from above are the highlight.

-From Lake Louise, Petyo Lake is only 30 minutes away making it super convenient to visit.
-If you are planning on driving to Jasper after Lake Louise, then you can also visit Peyto Lake when you drive that route since that is where it is located.
+From Lake Louise, Petyo Lake is only 30 minutes away, making it super convenient to visit.
+If you plan on driving to Jasper after Lake Louise, you can also visit Peyto Lake when you drive that route since that is where it is located.

 6. Drink at the Lake Louise Ice bar

 One of the more unique winter activities in Lake Louise is to enjoy a drink at the Lake Louise Ice Bar.
-Located on the like Louise foreshore the bar opens on the 20th December until the end of the holiday period.
+Located on the Lake Louise lakefront, the bar opens annually from mid-December to mid-March typically.